The geometry of CP symmetry in Kaluza-Klein models: Dimensionally reduced equations and CP violation

 \begin{remark} Let $G'$ be a subgroup of $G$ that acts on $K$ through isometries, and let $\mathfrak{g}' \subset \mathfrak{g}$ be its algebra of fundamental Killing fields on $K$.
 Then the gauge fields $A^a_\mu$ are massless and the operators $\rho_{e_a}$ and $\sD^K$ commute for all $e_a \in \mathfrak{g}'$.
 Thus, as described in section \ref{RepresentationSpaces}, it is possible to choose a $L^2$-orthonormal, complex basis $\{\psi^\beta \}$ formed by $\sD^K$-eigenspinors that transform in irreducible representations of $G'$.
 In other words, it is possible to align the mass basis and the $G'$-representation basis of the internal spinors.
 For the non-Killing vector fields $e_a$ in $\mathfrak{g} \setminus \mathfrak{g}'$, which are linked to massive 4D gauge fields, this basis alignment should not be possible in general. \end{remark}

 \begin{remark} The appearance of a 4D Pauli term is a departure from the prescriptions of the Standard Model.
-In the case of the abelian 5D Kaluza-Klein model, this term induces a correction to the electric dipole moment of the electron.
-It has been estimated that the magnitude of the correction is negligible, beyond the reach of current experimental measurements (e.g. \cite{Thirring, Dolan}).
+In the case of the abelian 5D Kaluza-Klein model, this term contributes to the anomalous magnetic moment of the charged fermion.
+It has been estimated that the magnitude of this contribution is negligible, beyond the reach of current measurements (e.g. \cite{CN, Dolan}).
 However, those estimates rely on the assumption that the higher-dimensional vacuum metric is determined by the simple Einstein-Hilbert action on $P$.
 That assumption should not hold in realistic models.
-Higher-order corrections to that action seem necessary to introduce the different mass scales observed in reality.
-Also, in certain versions of the model, to stabilize the vacuum metric on $P$ \cite{Bap1}.
+Higher-order corrections to that action seem necessary to introduce the different mass scales observed in reality and to stabilize the vacuum metric \cite{Bap1}.
 So the physical contribution of the Pauli term is not completely clear yet.
-This term can always be removed as in remark \ref{RemarkPauliTerm1}, although somewhat artificially. \end{remark}
+This term can always be removed as in remark \ref{RemarkPauliTerm1}.
+The resulting operator is less natural than $\sD$ but preserves its most important features. \end{remark}

 Observe that a systematic application of the field redefinition \eqref{Redefinition4DSpinors} also affects how reflections and parity inversion act on spinors on $M_4$.
 Denoting by $\tilde{R}_M$ the operator before the redefinition and by $R_M$ the operator after, we have \beq R_M\ =\ e^{\frac{i\pi}{4} \gamma_5} \: \tilde{R}_M \: e^{-\frac{i\pi}{4} \gamma_5} \ =\ e^{\frac{i\pi}{2} \gamma_5} \: \tilde{R}_M\ =\ i\, \gamma_5 \: \tilde{R}_M \ =\ i \, e^{i \xi} \, \gamma_5 \, \gamma_\nu \ , \eeq where the last equality follows from definition \eqref{LocalSpinorReflections}.
 Similarly, for 4D parity inversion, \beq \parity_M\ =\ e^{\frac{i\pi}{4} \gamma_5} \: \tilde{\parity}_M \: e^{-\frac{i\pi}{4} \gamma_5} \ =\ e^{\frac{i\pi}{2} \gamma_5} \: \tilde{\parity}_M\ =\ i\, \gamma_5 \: \tilde{\parity}_M \ = \ -\, e^{i [\zeta + 3 \xi]} \, \gamma_0 \ , \eeq where the last equality uses \eqref{LocalSpinorParity}.
 The precise phases that appear in these transformations are not essential.
 The 4D conjugation maps, in contrast, are not affected by the field redefinition.
 From \eqref{CommutatorConjChiralityOperator} we know that $j^M_\sigma$ is conjugate-linear and anticommutes with $\gamma_5$, so we have \beq e^{\frac{i\pi}{4} \gamma_5} \; j^M_\sigma \; e^{-\frac{i\pi}{4} \gamma_5} \ =\ e^{\frac{i\pi}{4} \gamma_5} \; e^{-\frac{i\pi}{4} \gamma_5} \; j^M_\sigma \ = \ j^M_\sigma \ . \eeq